NERC-CEH/time-stream/docs/source/getting_started/quick-start.rst

 Quick start
 ============

-This quick start guide will walk you through creating and working with timeseries data using the Time-Stream package.
+.. rst-class:: lead

-We follow the import pattern:
+    Create and work with timeseries data using the **Time-Stream** package.

 .. code-block:: python

    import time_stream as ts

 Create a TimeFrame
 ==================